doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
 * *azurerm_linux_virtual_machine.vm_jumpbox_linux*
   * The Terraform azurerm provider has not yet added support for Automatic VM guest patching attributes.
 See [Support for enable_automatic_updates and patch_mode in azurerm_linux_virtual_machine #13257](https://github.com/hashicorp/terraform-provider-azurerm/issues/13257).
+* [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) is in maintenance mode and will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/)] which is currently in public preview.
+This quick start will be updated to the new implementation when it is generally available.

 ## Next steps